SCALA Costa Rica

 Project details

-In coordination with the Ministries of Agriculture and Livestock and Environment and Energy, SCALA supports the coordination and operationalization of the Agro-Environmental Agenda and the Sustainable Productive Agro-Landscapes Initiative, through tools such as Effective Collaborative Action (ECA).
-Furthermore, the Programme is actively exploring new opportunities to collaborate with the Ministry of Agriculture and academic stakeholders on the quantification and reduction of GHG emissions in livestock production systems associated with the Livestock Nationally Appropriate Mitigation Actions (NAMA), along with technology transfer to producers.
+In coordination with the Ministry of Agriculture and Livestock (MAG) and the Ministry of Environment and Energy (MINAE), SCALA supports the coordination and operationalization of the Agro-Environmental Agenda and the Sustainable Productive Agricultural Landscapes Initiative through tools such as the Effective Collaborative Action (AEC) and LandScale.

 Project videos